damitasalmon/field-notes/docs/azure-poc.md

 ## Background

 <p class="response" >I build this sample Azure infrastructure as a part of a skills-based assessment (SBA).
 This project was graded, so a many of the resources include my initials and/or last name to confirm it is my work.
 The alternative assignment was to present a business case convincing/explaining why the company should migrate to Azure.
-I chose to do the SBA. </p>
+You can click on the images to zoom-in.  </p>

 ## Scenario